-There are 3 major American gambling laws that are applied to domestic sports betting—the Professional and Amateur Sports Protection Act (PASPA), the Federal Wire Act and the Unlawful Internet Gambling Enforcement Act (UIGEA).
-The Professional and Amateur Sports Protection Act is a federal ban on state-regulated sports gambling dating back to 1992.
-The ban prevents Connecticut from having any sort of brick-and-mortar sportsbooks (like the ones you would find in Las Vegas).
+There are 2 major American gambling laws that are applied to online sports betting— the Federal Wire Act and the Unlawful Internet Gambling Enforcement Act (UIGEA).
+The Professional and Amateur Sports Protection Act was a federal ban on state-regulated sports gambling dating back to 1992.
+The ban prevented Connecticut from having any sort of brick-and-mortar sportsbooks (like the ones you would find in Las Vegas) until 2018 when the PASPA act was repealed by the SCOTUS.
 The Federal Wire Act applies to the domestic online sector, prohibiting US-based online sportsbooks from functioning.

 The Unlawful Internet Gambling Enforcement Act oversees banks and other financial institutions and how they process transactions with online gambling websites.
 These 3 American gambling laws combine to deal with the United States based sports wagering.
 Licensed offshore sportsbooks are outside their jurisdiction and offer legal sports betting in the US to many states because there is no explicit mention of offshore sportsbooks anywhere in US federal laws.

 The General Statues of Connecticut Section 53-278a(2) deems any gambling activity in the state of Connecticut illegal unless authorized by law.
 Even if gambling websites are legal in another jurisdiction, it is considered illegal by CT law to use them from within Connecticut.
 Connecticut is part of the 2 states in the country with specific laws mentioning offshore gambling.

 That being said, enforcement is another story.
 CT government has no public record of any arrests or prosecutions for residents using licensed offshore operators.
 This by no means justifies using them within state borders, and we do not condone any such activity, but the fact remains.

 Top Rated Licensed Offshore Sportsbooks For CT Residents